 - AUT website - information about the Certificate in Medical Terminology

-- Health Information Management Association of Australia website - information about the clinical coding course
+- Health Information Management Association of Australia website - information about Introductory ECD-10-AM Clinical Coding course

-- Waikato District Health Board website - information about the Accelerated Coding Education course
+- Auckland District Health Board website - information about the Accelerated Coding Education course

-At least three years of secondary education is recommended.
-Useful subjects include English, physics, chemistry and biology.
+A minimum of three years of secondary education is recommended.
+Useful subjects include biology, chemistry, digital technologies, maths and English.